X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Related Work

 \subsection{Human Sensing}

 Human sensing has been extensively explored for applications such as autonomous driving and robotics in recent years, aiming to capture, analyze, and interpret human body information through various sensors and novel deep learning frameworks~\citep{cai2022humman}.
-Most human sensing approaches could generally be split into three catgories: i) Vision-based approaches, where human body information is extracted from visual data captured by cameras~\citep{shahroudy2016ntu} and leveraged by deep learning architectures like convolutional structures~\citep{chun20183d,pavlakos2018learning,sun2019deephighresolutionrepresentationlearning,li2020directional} and transformer~\citep{goel2023humans,cai2024smpler,qiu2022spatio}. ii) Sensor-based approaches, using alternative modalities such as LiDAR~\citep{ren2024livehps}, mmWave radar~\citep{wang2021m,an2022fast}, and WiFi CSI~\citep{yang2023sensefi,zhou2023metafi++} to overcome limitations of vision-based methods and expand applicability. iii) Multimodal fusion approaches, including decision-level fusion~\citep{an2022mri,yang2024mm} and feature-level fusion~\citep{zheng2022multi, chen2023immfusion}, which combine each modality’s strengths to improve sensing performance.
+Human sensing approaches are typically divided into three categories: i) Vision-based approaches, where human body information is extracted from visual data captured by cameras~\citep{shahroudy2016ntu} and leveraged by deep learning architectures like convolutional structures~\citep{pavlakos2018learning,sun2019deep,li2020directional} and transformer~\citep{goel2023humans,cai2024smpler}. ii) Sensor-based approaches, using alternative modalities such as LiDAR~\citep{ren2024livehps}, mmWave radar~\citep{wang2021m,an2022fast}, and WiFi CSI~\citep{yang2023sensefi,zhou2023metafi++} to overcome limitations of vision-based methods and expand applicability. iii) Multimodal fusion approaches, including decision-level fusion~\citep{an2022mri,yang2024mm} and feature-level fusion~\citep{zheng2022multi, chen2023immfusion}, which combine each modality’s strengths to improve sensing performance.